 - Feelings: Having gone through the “wall of conflict” via applying the communication skills following, you both feel safe to share your deepest emotions

 - Needs: The deepest level of communication and intimacy where you feel completely safe to reveal your unique needs with each other

 When communicating with your clients, try to address their feelings and needs.
 Get to know what they need from you so they feel secure and like you care about them.
 HubSpot offers a great customer satisfaction guide to lead you in the right direction.

 We didn’t always do this at KlientBoost, but once we started caring less about the small talk and more about results, we were able to eventually have more meaningful small talk since we knew the client was happy and excited with what we’re doing.

 Speed & Pivots

-Being quick to respond to your client’s emails, phone calls, requests and issues will help them feel valued.
+Responding quickly to your client’s emails, phone calls, issues, and requests will help them feel valued.
 The quicker you can adjust and carry out successful PPC campaigns with converting landing pages for your clients, the better your retention rate will be.

 Not only is speed a factor, but flexibility and having the ability to pivot quickly when needed are also key.

-Here’s an example of what a SKAG campaign done right looks like:
+Here’s an example of what a SKAGs campaign done right looks like: